Skip to main content

 Working without SSH

-If you need your kubefirst installation to avoid using SSH whenever possible, you can bypass SSH and kubefirst will configure itself, GitHub Actions, Argo CD, and your entire GitOps workflow to utilize HTTPS instead of SSH at all times.
+If you need your Kubefirst installation to avoid using SSH whenever possible, you can bypass SSH and Kubefirst will configure itself, GitHub Actions, Argo CD, and your entire GitOps workflow to utilize HTTPS instead of SSH at all times.

-Provide the flag --git-protocol https when building your k3d cluster and kubefirst will take care of the rest.
+Provide the flag --git-protocol https when building your k3d cluster and Kubefirst will take care of the rest.

 If you ever need to change this, you will need to rebuild the cluster or manually update the templates in your gitops repository.